To count all substrings in a given string, we do the following :

 The number of nodes in the Trie is the same as the number of unique substrings in a given string.

-Consider the below example of finding all substrings of a given string [ ababa ].
+Example: Consider the string [ ababa ].

 The number of unique substrings for string [ ababa ] : [ a ], [ ab ], [ aba ], [ abab ], [ ababa ], [ b ], [ ba ], [ bab ] and [ baba ].
 Thus we have 9 unqiue substrings.